Peñaranda, Nueva Ecija: Education

+The Peñaranda Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

-Nueva Ecija University of Science and Technology Peñaranda Off-Campus (Academic Extended Venue) commenced operation in June 2005.
-This is a joint undertaking of the Nueva Ecija University of Science and Technology and the Local Government Unit of Peñaranda, Nueva Ecija.
-It was first operated during the term of Former Mayor Felix A. Corpuz.
-It is located at the vicinity of the Penaranda National High School.
-The first administrator was Nomereo J. Gaboy, a retired School Principal.
-Peñaranda Campus is under the administration of Mayor Ferdinand R. Abesamis and Mr. German L. Del Rosario is the Campus Administrator.
+Nueva Ecija University of Science and Technology Peñaranda Off-Campus opened in 2005.
+This is a joint undertaking of the Nueva Ecija University of Science and Technology and the Local Government Unit of Peñaranda.
+It is located at the vicinity of the Peñaranda National High School.